 DIY Clothesline With Metal Fence Poles

 This clothesline is inexpensive and easy to create, making it a perfect option if you are looking for a DIY project.
 It is great for drying wet clothes, towels, and other items in your yard or garden.
-A fence-mounted clothesline is a perfect solution when you need a place to dry clothes and line them up.
-The rack can be built with repurposed or recycled wood from any source and works well in residential and commercial locations.
 It’s also an excellent alternative for those looking for a more compact unit that does not take up too much space.

 DIY Clothesline With Post